edgedb/easy-edgedb/chapter2/index.md

 insert PC {
   name := 'Emil Sinclair',
   places_visited := City,
-  transport := 'HorseDrawnCarriage',
+  class := 'Mystic',
 };
 ```

-But if you were to type `transport := 'rocket'` it wouldn't work:
+But if you were to type `class := 'wrestler'` it wouldn't work:

 ```
-edgedb error: InvalidValueError: invalid input value for enum 'default::Transport': "rocket"
+edgedb error: InvalidValueError: invalid input value for enum 'default::Class': "wrestler"
 ```

 Now let's do a select on the abstract type `Person` to see the objects inside, plus the properties common to both: `name` and `places_visited`.